 Q5.
 Following a review of the provided information, how would you describe your understanding of the Connagill Cluster Project?
 Comments: Q6.
 Are there any factors, or environmental features, that you consider may have been overlooked during the site selection processes?
 Comments: Q7.
 Do you have any particular concerns or queries on the proposed location for the Switching Station?
-Yes No Unsure Comments: Full r ame Addr ess Telep hone Emai mail If you would like your comments to remain anonymous please tick this box. and future of please opt i ike to send you relevant communications via email such as invitations to stakeholder events, surveys, updates on projects, services developments from the Scottish and Southern Electricity Networks group listed below.
-If you are happy to receive email updates n by ticking the box below.
-You can unsubscribe at any time by contacting us at stakeholder.admin@sse.com or by clicking on the elink that will be at the end of each of our emails. tion on how we collect and process your data please see our privacy notice available at today's event.
-This can also be obtained en-transmission.co.uk/privacy If you would like to be kept informed of progress on the project please tick this box.
-Post: SSEN Online: sse for taking the time to complete this feedback form.
-Please submit your completed form by one of the methods below: Transmission, 10 Henderson Road, Inverness, IV1 1SN Email: lisa.marchi@sse.com n-transmission.co.uk/projects/project-map/connagill-cluster/ Comments forms and all the information from today's event will also be available to download from the project website.
+Yes No Unsure Comments: Full name Address Telep hone Email If you would like your comments to remain anonymous please tick this box.
+We would like to send you relevant communications via email such as invitations to stakeholder events, surveys, updates on projects, services and future developments from the Scottish and Southern Electricity Networks group listed below.
+If you are happy to receive email updates please opt in by ticking the box below.
+You can unsubscribe at any time by contacting us at stakeholder.admin@sse.com or by clicking on the unsubscribe link that will be at the end of each of our emails.
+For information on how we collect and process your data please see our privacy notice available at today's event.
+This can also be obtained online at ssen-transmission.co.uk/privacy If you would like to be kept informed of progress on the project please tick this box.
+Thank you for taking the time to complete this feedback form.
+Please submit your completed form by one of the methods below: Post: SSEN Transmission, 10 Henderson Road, Inverness, IV1 1SN